-- Rotate label with segment Select this option to run the label text parallel to the line segment.
-Using this option, a horizontal polyline would display parallel horizontal labels and a vertical polyline would display vertical street labels. - If you are working with a layer that has line objects such as a street map, check the Rotate Label with Line or Curve labels along segments box to position the labels along the lines. - Curve labels along segments Select this option to display the label along the curve of the polyline or arc segment.
-To learn more about curved labels, see Using Curved Labels in the Help System. - Discard Overlapping Text Select this option to remove labels that overlap each other. - When overlaps occur, try other positions Select this option to avoid overlapping labels and display more label options.
-When labels would overlap, MapInfo Professional tries to place conflicting labels in other positions around the object the label is describing - Allow Overlapping Text Select the Allow Overlapping Text check box to allow labels to be drawn on top of each other.
-Some labels do not display because they overlap labels that are have been given higher priority on the map. - Allow Duplicate Text Select the Allow Duplicate Text check box to allow duplicate labels for different objects to display, for example, Portland, OR and Portland, ME.
-This option is also used with street maps to label street segments individually. - Label Partial Objects Select the Label Partial Objects check box to label polylines and objects whose centroids are not visible in the Map window. - Curved labels may extend beyond line by Use this slider bar to indicate the amount a label may extend beyond the end of a line (such as a street) The default amount is 40%.
+- Min Zoom Specify the minimum distance at which the selected layer is visible. - Max Zoom Specify the maximum distance at which the selected layer is visible. - Discard Overlapping Text Select to remove labels that overlap each other. - When overlaps occur try other positions Select to avoid overlapping labels and display more label options.
+When labels would overlap, MapInfo Professional tries to place conflicting labels in other positions around the object the label is describing. - Allow overlapping text Select allow labels to be drawn on top of each other.
+Some labels do not display because they overlap labels that are have been given higher priority on the map. - Allow duplicate text Check to allow duplicate labels for different objects to display, for example, Portland, OR and Portland, ME.
+This option is also used with street maps to label street segments individually. - Label partial objects Check to label polylines and objects whose centroids are not visible in the Map window.
+This feature only applies to autolabels.
+Also, when you customize a label, the location of the label will not change. - Curved labels may extend beyond line by Use this slider bar to indicate the amount a label may extend beyond the end of a line (such as a street) The default amount is 40%.